 Helen Hunt Jackson occupies a special place among the early citizens of Colorado Springs.
-Her indomitable spirit allowed her to overcome one blow of fate after another, and her American Indian activism was unusual for a woman of her era and social standing.
+Her indomitable spirit allowed her to overcome one blow of fate after another, and her activism for Indigenous tribes was unusual for a woman of her era and social standing.
 In our local historic universe, she shines as one of the brightest stars.

 Click here for the German version/klicken Sie bitte hier für die deutsche Version:

-Helen Hunt’s portrait came from a photograph I took of a postcard issued by the Pikes Peak Library District.
+PS: Helen Hunt’s portrait at the top of this post came from a photograph I took of a postcard issued by the Pikes Peak Library District.
 Photographer and date unknown.